w3f/polkadot-wiki/docs/general/glossary.md

 ## Bounty

-A mechanism which works in some sense as the reverse of a Treasury Proposal, allowing the Polkadot Council to indicate that there is a need to do some task for the Polkadot network and allowing users to receive DOT in return for working on that task.
+A mechanism which works in some sense as the reverse of a Treasury Proposal, allowing the
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} Council to indicate that there is a need to do some task for the {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} network and allowing users to receive DOT in return for working on that task.

 ## Bridge

-A parachain that acts as an intermediary between the Polkadot Relay Chain and an external chain, in such a way that it appears to the Relay Chain that the external chain is a parachain (i.e., meets the Polkadot Host's requirements of parachains).
-Bridges allow for interaction between other blockchains, such as Ethereum and Bitcoin, that are not natively compatible with Polkadot.
+A parachain that acts as an intermediary between the
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} Relay Chain and an external chain, in such a way that it appears to the Relay Chain that the external chain is a parachain (i.e., meets the {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} Host's requirements of parachains).
+Bridges allow for interaction between other blockchains, such as Ethereum and Bitcoin, that are not natively compatible with
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}.

 ## Byzantine Fault Tolerance